Check out a free preview of the full JavaScript: The Hard Parts, v2 course

 [00:04:37]

 Javachip doesn't know automatically, so it goes hunting for it in our local memory.
 Finds it's a number six and then takes that number and ships it returns it shoots it out.
-What's literally gonna happen people is that the cool to the running of the invocation doing the same thing or multiply by two and number three is gonna evaluate to.
+What's literally gonna happen people is that the call to the running of the invocation doing the same thing or multiply by two and number three is gonna evaluate to.

 [00:05:01]